tokio-rs/axum/axum/src/docs/middleware.md

             StatusCode::BAD_REQUEST
         }))
         .layer(
-             // <you actual layer which DOES return an error>
+             // <your actual layer which DOES return an error>
         );
 ```